 Like most other LP GPUs, this MSI RX 6400 Aero ITX is not worth the money compared to other full-size GPUs.

-Here are Hardware Unboxed’s temperature numbers of PowerColor’s RX 6400.
+Here are Hardware Unboxed’s thermal measurements of PowerColor’s RX 6400.

 EVGA GeForce GT 1030 SC Passive